-It is well known, cf. \cite[Prop.~8.13]{ns}, that the open strata $\GMt^{n,0} \subset \GMt^n$ and $\UMt^{n,0} \subset \UMt$ can be identified with the Calogero--Moser space.
-Thus, the varieties $\obMt^n$ and $\hbMt^n$ provide two {\em different} compactifications of the Calogero--Moser space, to be called {\sf the Gieseker and the Uhlenbeck compactifications}, respectively.
+It is well-known, cf. \cite[Prop.~8.13]{ns}, that the open strata $\GMt^{n,0} \subset \GMt^n$ and $\UMt^{n,0} \subset \UMt$ can be identified with the Calogero-Moser space.
+Thus, the varieties $\obMt^n$ and $\hbMt^n$ provide two {\em different} compactifications of the Calogero-Moser space, to be called the {\sf Gieseker and Uhlenbeck compactifications}, respectively.
 Furthermore, the variety $\obMt^n$ being smooth, the morphism $\gamma_\tau \colon \obMt^n \to \hbMt^n$ is a resolution of singularities.
 Later on, we will use this resolution to compute the stalks of the IC sheaf of the Uhlenbeck compactification.

 \th{isom} For $\tau \ne 0$ we have $\SL(H)$-equivariant isomorphisms

 \eth \prf The first isomorphism follows from~\refp{nevins} and~\cite[Prop.~8.13]{ns}.
 The second is a consequence of the first and~\reft{str}(2). \epr